 Truancy is when the student is absent from school without permission of the parents/guardians or school official.
 Truancy includes, but is not limited to, skipped classes, falsely informing the school about the reason(s) for the absence, or absences that have not been pre-arranged and pre-approved as excused.
+The

-The District may assign disciplinary measures for truancy.
+District may assign disciplinary measures for truancy.
 Families are entitled to appeal assigned consequences to the Superintendent or designee.

 Upon arrival to school grounds, students should remain on campus.
-Any student who leaves school grounds without their parent or guardian signing them out is considered truant.
-Students who need to leave school grounds must sign out through the office.
+Students must remain in the building during passing time.
+Any student who leaves school grounds without first signing out or signing out without permission is considered truant.
+Students who need to leave school grounds must sign out through the high school attendance office.
 Students, who leave the school building or grounds without authorization, fail to report to a class, or leave a class, may receive disciplinary consequences by an administrator.